frankie-g1/wexdusto/README.md

 # wexdusto

-It asks for the area codes you do want to invade - and then the program writes to the wexdustconfig.txt properly including all the codes you didn't specify.
+It asks for the area codes you DO want to invade - and then the program writes to the wexdustconfig.txt properly including all the codes you didn't specify.

 Include a space between each code.